pbsmyth/command-line/lessons.md

 ## Solution

 Type `pwd` to see where on your computer you are located.
-If you are not in the "projects" folder we just created, navigate to that folder using the commands you learned in the previous [lesson](https://github.com/DHRI-Curriculum/command-line/blob/v2.0-smorello-edits/lessons.md#navigation)
+If you are not in the "projects" folder we just created, navigate to that folder using the commands you learned in the previous [lesson](https://github.com/DHRI-Curriculum/command-line/blob/v2.0-smorello-edits/lessons.md#navigation) <br>
-Type `mkdir name-of-your-subfolder` to create a subfolder Type `cd name-of-your-folder` to navigate to that folder Type `challenge.txt` to create a new text file
+Type `mkdir name-of-your-subfolder` to create a subfolder <br>
+Type `cd name-of-your-folder` to navigate to that folder <br>
+Type `challenge.txt` to create a new text file <br>
-Type `ls` to check whether you created the file correctly
+Type `ls` to check whether you created the file correctly<br>

 ![Creating files and folders](sections/images/make-file-folder.gif)